sanjosh/csdocs/machine_learning/model_compression.md

 the FLOPS of a regular convolution op is proportional to d,w2,r2, i.e., doubling network depth will double FLOPS, but doubling network width or resolu-tion will increase FLOPS by four times.

+## quantization

+binary quantization

+quantization on FPGA to arbitrary bits

+loss of accuracy in mat mul with smaller bits